Learn how to look at the Sun safely, whether it’s during a solar eclipse or on an ordinary sunny day.

 - High-End Solar Filters for Telescopes

-But no matter what, do not use “filters” such as smoked glass, stacked sunglasses, polarized filters, camera filters, candy wrappers, or compact discs.
+But no matter what, do not use other items such as smoked glass, stacked sunglasses, polarized filters, camera filters, candy wrappers, or compact discs.
 They might reduce the Sun’s glare, but enough harmful radiation can sneak through to damage your eyes.
 Only use materials specifically manufactured for safe solar viewing or #14 arcwelder's glass.

 Here's a much better way to do pinhole projection in order to look at the sun.
 Find a room with a Sun-facing window, turn out any lights, and pull the shades.
 Arrange for sunlight to enter through a small hole punched in a card near the top of the window.
 Set up a white piece of paper across the room to catch the Sun's image.
 Again, experiment with different size holes to get the best, sharpest view.
 (Of course, don't look through the hole directly at the Sun!
 Look only at the spot of light that falls on the paper.)